ASPIRE! Peer and Near-Peer Mentoring Program

 The goal of ASPIRE! peer and near-peer mentoring program at the CTSA is to support early career faculty researchers from diverse backgrounds at Columbia University Irving Medical Center to enhance retention in academia, promote research career development, and strengthen mentorship satisfaction.
 Our group peer and near-peer mentorship approach fosters an atmosphere of support and collaboration through the following strategies:

-• Increase familiarity of Columbia research resources to support career development
+• Increasing familiarity of Columbia research resources to support career development.

 Scope of Program: